Nord Sample Editor 4

 Selecting multiple samples

 To speed up the editing process it is possible to select multiple samples to be edited simultaneously.
-There are two ways of performing multi-selections:

 • Use the “Select All” or “Select Zone” button above the keyboard

-• Shift+Click or Ctrl/Cmd+Click on either the sample label or zone header bar
+• Shift+Click or Ctrl/Cmd+Click on either the sample label or zone header bar.

-Adjusting zone range and adjusting root keys
+Zone range & root keys

 To adjust the keyboard range for a zone, drag its left or right boundary handle.
 Zones can be detached by right-clicking on a handle and selecting “Detach”.
 Keys between the detached zones will become silent, not playing any sample at all.